AnyLog-co/documentation/sql setup.md

 Note 1: The SQL queries that are supported by the network protocol are detailed below.
 Note 2: The network protocol also supports pre-defined functions.

-Details on how to query multiple nodes are available in the section []
+Details on how to query multiple data from multiple nodes are available in the section [Query nodes in the network](https://github.com/AnyLog-co/documentation/blob/master/queries.md#executing-queries-against-the-nodes-in-the-network).

 ## The metadata
 The data in the network is treated as if it is maintained in a relational database and similarly to a centralized database,